 Yes.
 Your child will call you weekly for 30 minutes.
 The first call, in the first week, will include your teen and his or her therapist.
 As he/she moves through the phases (Four Phase Program ), he/she will earn passes to visit you for lunch, overnights and ultimately, a week home trial.

 Yes.
-In the first or second week you teen and therapist will call you for an update and practivce phone call.
+In the first week, your teen and therapist will call you for an update and practice phone call.
 After the second or third week, you will attend sessions (by phone or in person) 3-4 times per month with one of our therapists.